bipulsardar421/Java-Demo-Web-Application/README.md

 # Use Browser to test

 Open this url -> http://localhost:8080/Java-Demo-Web-Application/index
-Give the User Name in the input box and click the button
+Currently if it doesn't work check the code once again I may have updated few servlets Give the User Name in the input box and click the button